jliu0105/movie_-recommendation_system/README.md

 # Movie Recommendation System with Boltzmann Machines
-Welcome to our Movie Recommendation System!
+Welcome to my Movie Recommendation System!
 This project leverages the power of Boltzmann Machines to provide personalized movie recommendations based on users' preferences and viewing history.

 ## Table of Contents
 [Introduction](#introduction) <br>